Mr Bhaskar Gupta

 MB BS, DO, FRCOphth, DM(Res)

-I am a Consultant Ophthalmologist based at University Hospital Southampton NHS Trust since 2017, with an interest in the vitreoretinal disorders (posterior segment) of the eye and cataract surgery.
+I am a Consultant Ophthalmologist based at University Hospital Southampton NHS Trust since 2017, with an interest in the vitreoretinal disorders (the back of the eye) and cataract surgery.

 I specialise in treating patients with vitreoretinal disorders, cataract, diabetic retinopathy, and macular degeneration.
 I have sub-specialised in treatments of retinal conditions like retinal detachment, macular hole, epiretinal membrane, and vitreous floaters.